kriskirla/AllProjects/README.md

 If you start Chakbot without brain.txt, then Chakbot will not know how to answer anything (You will have to teach Chakbot from scratch.)

 config.txt is only there to store personal preferences

+Future Projects:
+I will import a Python version of Chakbot into Respberry Pi 3 and use voice recognition rather than keyboard input.
+(This will not come anytime soon as I am still learning)